jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-After the update workflow is handed, the Channel may now update the Seller at Channel API.
+After the update workflow is handed over, the Channel may now update the Seller at Channel API.

 ```json
 // PARTH /v1/channel/seller